thelogicstudio/freescout-api-php/README.md

 ```

 Once you've mocked an endpoint, you may want to clear it later on.
 To do this, you can use the `clearMock($endpoint)` method on the `ApiClient`.

-# Getting Support

-Please open an issue for any [SDK related problems or feature requests](https://github.com/helpscout/helpscout-api-php/issues).
-For any issues that may involve sensitive customer or account data, please reach out to us via email at [help@helpscout.com](mailto:help@helpscout.com).